InterCity 125

-The design became the basis for an Australian variant, the XPT, which entered service in New South Wales in 1982.
+The design became the basis for an Australian variant, the Express Passenger Train (XPT), which entered service in New South Wales in 1982.

 Background

 In the late 1950s and early 1960s, the British Transport Commission (BTC) was modernising its rail network.
 It wanted to increase intercity speeds so that railways could compete more effectively with motorways.
 The governments of the time were unwilling to fund dedicated high speed rail infrastructure, as happened in other countries, and so the BTC instead focused on developing new trains which could operate at higher speed using existing infrastructure.
 A team of engineers was assembled at the Railway Technical Centre in Derby in the early 1960s, to design and develop an Advanced Passenger Train (APT) capable of at least 125 mph incorporating many features not previously seen on British railways—such as tilting to allow higher speeds on curves.